Please note the ANZCTR will be unattended on Monday the 7th of October for the Labour Day public holiday.

 2. Any acute or chronic ongoing illness which, in the judgement of the investigator, may preclude the subject’s participation.

-3. Any subject that has an active COVID-19 infection (positive COVID-19 test: nasal/oropharyngeal swab and/or positive serum antibody response) at screening, and Day 1, has been in close contact with someone who has an active COVID-19 infection, or has recovered from a previous COVID-19, SARS-CoV1 or MERS infection.
+3. Any subject that has an active COVID-19 infection (positive COVID-19 test: nasal/oropharyngeal swab and/or positive serum antibody response) at screening, or Day 1, or has been in close contact with someone who has an active COVID-19 infection, or has recovered from a previous COVID-19, SARS-CoV--1, or MERS infection.

 4. Positive pregnancy, urine drug screen, or alcohol breath test at screening.

-5. Known history of allergic reactions or hypersensitivity to vaccines, or to any excipient in the formulation (including the adjuvant).
+5. Known history of allergic reactions or hypersensitivity to vaccines, or to any excipient in the formulation (including the adjuvant, MF59C.1).

 6. Presence of a known, or suspected, impairment of the immune system including, but not limited to, HIV, autoimmune disorders, immunosuppressant therapy, and diabetes mellitus.

-7. History of a known, or suspected, respiratory system disorder including, but not limited to, cystic fibrosis, reactive airway disease, emphysema, chronic bronchitis, chronic obstructive pulmonary disease (COPD), or asthma.
+7. History of a known, or suspected, respiratory system disorder including, but not limited to, cystic fibrosis, reactive airway disease, emphysema, chronic bronchitis, chronic obstructive pulmonary disease (COPD), or asthma, excluding childhood asthma.

-8. History of significant alcohol abuse within 1 year prior to screening or regular use of alcohol within 6 months prior to the screening visit.
+8. History of significant alcohol abuse within 12 months year prior to screening.

 10. Participation in a clinical research study involving the administration of an investigational, or marketed, drug or device within 30 days prior to receiving the first treatment administration, or administration of a biological product in the context of a clinical research study within 90 days prior to the first dosing, or concomitant participation in an investigational study involving no drug, vaccine, or device administration, or intent to participate in another clinical study at any time during the conduct of the study.